malinlarsson/courses/rnaseq/labs/GSA_tutorial.md

 library(piano) # Install the piano package (Bioconductor) if this command does not work
 ```

-First we need to construct our gene-set collection, we will be looking at so called Hallmark gene-sets from the MSigDB in this example.
-(See this [paper](http://www.cell.com/cell-systems/abstract/S2405-4712(15)00218-5)) Download the Hallmark gene-set collection from [here](http://software.broadinstitute.org/gsea/msigdb/download_file.jsp?filePath=/resources/msigdb/5.1/h.all.v5.1.symbols.gmt) Note that you need to sign up with an email adress to gain access.
+First we need to construct our gene-set collection, we will be looking at so called Hallmark gene-sets from the MSigDB in this example (see this [paper](http://www.cell.com/cell-systems/abstract/S2405-4712(15)00218-5)).
+Download the Hallmark gene-set collection from [here](http://software.broadinstitute.org/gsea/msigdb/download_file.jsp?filePath=/resources/msigdb/5.1/h.all.v5.1.symbols.gmt).
+Note that you need to sign up with an email adress to gain access.
 Visit [this link](http://software.broadinstitute.org/gsea/msigdb/collections.jsp#H) if the first link does not work.

 ``` r
 # Load the gene-set collection into piano format: